Week 7

 - Example 3: The Nature Conservancy: Kelly Easterday, Heather Gately, Moses Katkowski, Diego Ortiz, Dr. Mark Reynolds, and Dr. Rae Wynn-Grant

-How?
-Add slides to shared drive.
+How to submit: Add slides to shared Google drive.

 Instructions

 - Assess or incorporate the feedback you received today and streamline your presentation.
-Iterate with your faculty advisor, TA, instructor, as needed.

-- You got this!
-Practice is everything!
+- You’ve got this!
+Practice makes progress!

-How?
-Submit data’s DOI or explain why there is no data archival using this Google form.
+How to submit: Submit data’s DOI or explain why there is no data archival using this Google form.

 Instructions